This is a continuation of an experiment in alternative publishing begun in April of 2005.

 Not any more; I'm afraid the publisher of the paper edition asked me to take it down.

-When I do more serials they'll be free while they're in progress, just as this one was -- but if the money stops coming in, I'll stop writing them.
+If and when I do more serials they'll probably be free while they're in progress, just as this one was -- but if the money stops coming in, I'll stop writing them.

 I certainly hope so; every book in the series is intended to stand on its own, though there are cross-references and interconnections.
 If you haven't read the others, I'd be interested in knowing what you think of this one -- does it work without any background?